2008–09 in German football: 3. Liga

 Stuttgarter Kickers were struggling both on and off the pitch and consequently relegated to the fourth-level Regionalliga.
 After being on bottom of the table for most of the season, the choice not to return a loan from the German FA resulted in a three-point deduction, which effectively ended their season.
-The second relegated team, VfR Aalen, fell victim to its amount of drawn matches.
+The second relegated team, VfR Aalen, fell victim to its number of drawn matches.
 Fifteen of them, paired with only eight wins, resulted in only 39 points, which proved to be too few to survive.

 Wacker Burghausen would originally have been the third team to be relegated.
 However, they were spared after Kickers Emden, who were a promotion contender for three-quarters of the season, had to return their license over financial problems.
 Since Emden did not obtain a license for the Regionalliga, they entered the fifth-tier Oberliga Niedersachsen for the 2009–10 season.